Laboratory-for-Energy-Systems-Analysis/latex-beamer-template/Readme.md

 - If you want to use smaller text, you should use the beamer documentclass options:
   - `smaller` (I think this is 10pt).
 Things should stay OK.
   - `9pt`.
 In this case, beamer makes titles smaller, and the package counteracts this.
 Also, the right margins are smaller by the package, such that you can pack more on the slide.
+- There are some rgb colors defined that can now be used: `PSIgray`, `PSIlightgray`, `PSIverylightgray`

 ## Caveats

 - Because of LuaTeX, packages `fontenc`, `inputenc`, `textcomp` should not be loaded
 - Load `amsmath` before `PSI43` (because the package loads `fontspec`)
 - The package loads the following packages: `fontspec`
-- LuaTeX needs a little bit longer to compile
+- LuaTeX needs a little bit longer to compile; especially the first time, when the font maps have to be created